Case Study · Anonymized profile

 The anonymization policy.

-GMA does not publish a principal name, an AUM figure, or a city-level identifier for any family-office case without explicit written opt-in from the principal and from the family-office legal counsel.
+GMA does not publish a owner name, an AUM figure, or a city-level identifier for any family-office case without explicit written opt-in from the owner and from the family-office legal counsel.
 This profile is written as an anonymized composite drawn from corridor patterns across Liechtenstein and DACH family offices opening a Gulf leg under DIFC.
-No principal is named, no AUM is leaked, no city-level identifier is published.
-Family-office case studies remain anonymized indefinitely unless the principal explicitly chooses otherwise.
+No owner is named, no AUM is leaked, no city-level identifier is published.
+Family-office case studies remain anonymized indefinitely unless the owner explicitly chooses otherwise.

 What this engagement did not include.